deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 # declare the variable
 lb_ip=""

-# get the load balancer ip
+# get the load balancer IP
 for i in {0..100}
 do
   if lb_ip="$(kubectl -n d8-ingress-nginx get svc "${INGRESS_NAME}-load-balancer" -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"; then